The Complexity Classes of Hamming Distance Recoverable Robust Problems: Classes of Recoverable Robust Problems

-\end{shortversion} \end{lemma} \begin{longversion} \begin{proof} This follows from the modularity of the gadgets for the instance $(L,C)$.
-It is possible to remove variable gadgets and clause gadgets such that both $(L', C')$ and $(L'',C'')$ are correct reductions.
-The solution size of all three instances is then correct by definition. \end{proof} \end{longversion}
+\end{lemma} \begin{proof} If a gadget $Y_r$ is removed, the solution is decreased by $size(Y_r)$ and increased by the local solution size of the removal gadget $size(Y^{rem}_r)$.
+Because a solution size function is the sum of the local solutions size of each gadget, the following holds:

-Now, we prove a general reduction from \sat{} based on the structure that an universe gadget reduction provides.
+Accordingly, by the definition of the solution size function to be the sum of the constant local solution sizes of the gadgets, it adheres to modularity. \end{proof}

-\begin{restatable}{theorem}{UGRPolytime} If there is a polynomial time universe gadget reduction from \sat{} to $P_B$ with a corresponding solution size function \emph{size}, then there is a polynomial time reduction for the Hamming distance recoverable robust version of $P_B$ with Hamming distance over the universe elements, transforming the scenarios accordingly.
-That is, if $\sat \preceq^{UGR}_p P_B$, then $\mhdrr[\sat] \preceq_p \mhdrr[P_B]$, where the Hamming distance is defined over the universe elements. \end{restatable} \begin{longversion} \begin{proof} In the following, we prove that \hdrr[\sat] is reducible to $\hdrr[P_B]$ by reusing the reduction of $\exists\forall\exists\sat{}$ to \hdrr[\sat].
-This also proves both the induction basis and the induction step corresponding to the proof of \Cref{inductionmhdrr} because the set $Z$ is able to absorb the lower levels of recovery.
+Now, we present a general reduction from $\exists\forall\exists$\sat{} to the Hamming distance recoverable robust $\hdrr[P_B]$ based on the structure that a universe gadget reduction provides.
+That is if there is a polynomial time universe gadget reduction $f$ from \sat{} to $P_B$ such that the solution properties hold and a corresponding polynomial time solution size function $size_f$ exists, then there is a polynomial time reduction for the Hamming distance recoverable robust version of $P_B$ with Hamming distance over the universe elements, transforming the scenarios accordingly.